Sign up for our monthly Leap Update newsletter and announcements from the Leap Ambassadors Community:

-William F. Meehan III is the Raccoon Partners Lecturer at the Stanford University Graduate School of Business and Senior Partner Emeritus of McKinsey & Company.
+William F. Meehan III was the Raccoon Partners Lecturer at the Stanford University Graduate School of Business and Senior Partner Emeritus of McKinsey & Company.

-As a faculty member of the Center for Social Innovation and Public Management Program, he has taught the popular course “Strategic Leadership of Nonprofit Organizations and Social Ventures” for 20 years, and he developed and taught a pioneering course, “Private Equity in Frontier Markets.”
+As a faculty member of the Center for Social Innovation and Public Management Program, he taught the popular course “Strategic Leadership of Nonprofit Organizations and Social Ventures”, and he developed and taught a pioneering course, “Private Equity in Frontier Markets.”
 As Faculty Director, he helped launch the Stanford Institute for Innovation in Developing Economies (SEED).

-In addition, at Stanford, he has advised the Stanford Board of Trustees and President on strategy and governance.
-He is currently a founding member of the Natural Capital Advisory Council.
-Previously he was a founding member of the Center on Philanthropy and Civil Society Advisory Council and the Arts Advisory Council.
+In addition, at Stanford, he advised the Stanford Board of Trustees and President on strategy and governance.
+He was a founding member of the Natural Capital Advisory Council.
+He was a founding member of the Center on Philanthropy and Civil Society Advisory Council and the Arts Advisory Council.
 In 2014, he received the Excellence in Leadership Award from the Stanford Graduate School of Business.

-His recent book, co-authored with Kim Starkey Jonker, Engine of Impact: Essentials of Strategic Leadership in the Nonprofit Sector, engineofimpact.org , is already a bestseller in its field.
+His book, co-authored with Kim Starkey Jonker, Engine of Impact: Essentials of Strategic Leadership in the Nonprofit Sector, engineofimpact.org , is a bestseller in its field.

-He is a former Board Member and Special Advisor to King Philanthropies and currently a Life Governor of the San Francisco Symphony; Chair Emeritus of Guidestar; a member of the North American Council of Ashoka, and a member of Positive Coaching Alliance’s National Advisory Board.
+He was a former Board Member and Special Advisor to King Philanthropies and a Life Governor of the San Francisco Symphony; Chair Emeritus of Guidestar; a member of the North American Council of Ashoka, and a member of Positive Coaching Alliance’s National Advisory Board.

 Mr. Meehan retired in December 2008 after over 30 years at McKinsey & Company where his focus was working with chief executives on strategy, organization and leadership, including mentoring more than a dozen new CEOs in shaping their agendas.